theramiyer/blog/content/post/2023/do-you-know-indian-trains.md

 - politics
 ---

-I have, like millions of Indians out there, been travelling long distances by the Indian Railways since infancy---since I was about six months old.
+I have, like millions of Indians out there, been travelling long distances by the Indian Railways since infancy.
 And over these past three decades, I have read about tens of crashes including derailments.
 Even seen that odd wreckage during my train journeys.

 What happened on the 2nd of June was terrible, and I cannot possibly express what I feel about it, in words.
 I turned to TV news for updates, thinking for once they could be useful.
 Boy, was I wrong.
 And then there were WhatsApp messages floating around, loaded with misinformation.
 Mr Modi and Mr Vaishnaw visiting the accident site only added to the noise, unfortunately.